Welcome to my collection of decluttering and feng shui examples and ideas!

 Rusty, Broken, Dirty Things

 The back right corner represents the feng shui bagua[2] called Relationships & Love.
-I cleared out the unused sharp and mystery items, plus I added a sign that reflected what I was starting to create with law of attraction (ex: finding a partner).
-But then I realized that the single, mostly unused bike, lone ladder, and unused pots & pans may not be giving off the right vibe.
+I cleared out the unused sharp and mystery items, plus I added a sign to reflect what I planned to create with law of attraction[4] (ex: finding a partner).
+But then I realized that the single, unused bike, lone ladder, and unused pots & pans may not be giving off the right vibe.
 Nothing's cooking in my relationship corner?!
-And now there are empty shelves??
-I still have some work to do.
+Plus there are empty shelves??
+I do have a pair of leaf blowers, though, so that's a win.

 Here are some things I removed and why:

-- Positive and "cute" magnets that I "liked all right" but wasn't attached to, also a few more negative vibes here
+- Positive and cute magnets that I "liked all right" but wasn't attached to, also a few with some negative vibes

-- A gift card with a zero balance... (hey, it had a happy bumblebee on it!) ...
-Seemed like an anti-wealth symbol
+- A gift card with a zero balance (hey, it had a happy bumblebee on it!) and it seemed like an anti-wealth symbol

-- An old birthday card that I liked less as time went on
+- An old birthday card that I liked less as time went on, and it was starting to fade

 - A few sticky notes that were flopped over even after being reinforced with Scotch tape